2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Basics/007_Metrics_Dashboards.md

 In our case we have: $C = 8 - 7 + 2 \cdot 1 = 3$

-Usually a complexity lower than 15 is considered ok, but also the lower the better.
+Usually a complexity lower than 15 is considered OK, but also the lower the better.

 ### Code Coverage